maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

 - `IsActive` indicates whether or not the wizard step is currently active
 - `IsCompleted` indicates whether or not this step has been previously completed; resets to `false` when the wizard is closed

+## Events

+You can subscribe to several events during the wizard's life cycle:

+- The `Wizard.OnStart` event fires when the wizard is started.
+- The `Wizard.OnStop` event fires when the wizard is stopped.
+- The `Wizard.OnFinish` event fires when the wizard is finished because all steps of the wizard have been completed.
+- The `WizardStep.OnInitialize` event fires when a step is rendered.
+- The `WizardStep.OnTryComplete` event fires when a step is completed by clicking the Next button.
+The provided `WizardStepAttemptedCompleteEventArgs` lets you see if the step has been previously completed and lets you cancel completion of a step.

 ## Custom layout